- Cape Town

 Day 5 Franschhoek

-This morning you drive for around an hour and a half to Franschhoek in the Winelands, passing through a patchwork of vineyards and green countryside.
+This morning your hire car will be delivered to you at your guest house before you drive for around an hour and a half to the town of Franschhoek in the Winelands, passing through a patchwork of vineyards and green countryside.
 After settling into your accommodation, spend the rest of the day exploring the town with its variety of charming boutique shops.
-Franschhoek is widely regarded as the culinary capital of South Africa, so we recommend dining in one of its many restaurants.
+Franschhoek is widely regarded as the culinary capital of South Africa, so we recommend dining in one of its many award winning restaurants.

 Day 6 Franschhoek

 Today you will make the most of your location in the Winelands by visiting some of the area's wine estates.
-You will be on board the Franschhoek Wine Tram, which leaves the town several times a day and runs on a circular route, stopping at various wineries along the way where you can hop-on and hop-off.
-The tram is open-sided so you can enjoy views over the countryside.
-Many wineries can prepare a picnic for you to enjoy in their vineyards if asked in advance.
+You will be on board the Franschhoek Wine Tram, which leaves the town several times a day and runs on a circular route, stopping at various wineries along the way where you can hop on and hop off.
+A portion of your route involves being transported on the tram which is open-sided so you can enjoy views over the countryside.
+Many wineries can prepare a picnic for you to enjoy in their vineyards if booked in advance.

 Day 7 Franschhoek